sigau/easy_irods_commands/README.md

 ## To-Do List
-- [ ] Update synchro function so it can synchronise irods folder already present in irods and not only in the root (/zone/home/user) + verify that the file is not only in the synchronised target and not in all irods (for example now if you want to synchronised a new folder containing example.txt but that identic example.txt already exist somewhere in irods this file will not be synchronised.
-Initialy it was thinks for avoiding duplication of data but it can be upgrade).
+- [ ] Update synchro function, so it can synchronize irods folder already present in irods and not only in the root (/zone/home/user) + verify that the file is not only in the synchronized target and not in all irods (for example now if you want to synchronize a new folder containing example.txt but that identical example.txt already exist somewhere in irods this file will not be synchronized.
+Initially it was thinks for avoiding duplication of data, but it can be upgrade).
 - [ ] Auto-parsing function to add automatically metadata to object like date/format/author/etc
 - [ ]